hendrtd/comp-2210/docs/term/202420-2024-spring/announcements/exam-protocol.md

 # Exam Protocol

-Here is the protocol you must follow during the lab exam. **Violation of any requirement specified in this protocol can be considered Academic Dishonesty.**
+Here is the protocol you must follow during the exam. **Violation of any requirement specified in this protocol can be considered Academic Dishonesty.**

 - You must be physically present in your assigned lab room during your assigned